 Why don’t Scientists Agree?

-Here it is: Even if I grant the fact that we must accept science, philosophy, and of course the human mind itself, I’m still bothered by the following question.
+The last question is as follows: Even if I grant the fact that we must accept science, philosophy, and of course the human mind itself, I’m still bothered by the following question.
 You’ve presented three arguments from three distinct features of modern physics which each independently indicate that our universe resulted from an intelligent cause.
 Nevertheless, most scientists don't agree with you and don’t see any of these arguments as compelling evidence for an intelligent cause of our universe.
 Granted that you aren’t arguing with scientists on the science itself, but only on the philosophical conclusion to draw from the agreed-upon science.
 But still!
 Why are you drawing a different conclusion from so many great scientists?
 In other words, if the arguments are really as clear as you’re making them sound, then why don’t all scientists agree with your conclusion?

 There are two reasons for this.
 First of all, as we’ve mentioned many times throughout this series, scientists have an alternative explanation that they think is capable of explaining the apparent fine tuning of the constants, the design of the laws, and the order of the initial conditions.
 This explanation is, of course, the multiverse.